texonica/company-dashboard/memory-bank/systemPatterns.md

 8. Processed data is returned to the frontend
 9. ActiveProjects component renders the data with appropriate grouping and sorting
 10. User interacts with the data display (filtering and sorting to be enhanced)
+11. User can manage project status via the StageDropdown or CRMStageDropdown components

 Similar flow applies to ClickUp API requests, with API routes in /api/clickup acting as secure proxies.